kekavc24/magical_version_bump/README.md

 ```

-* If you need each version to be bumped independently, pass in the `--absolute` flag.
+* If you need each version to be bumped independently, just pass in the `--absolute` flag.

 ```sh
 mag modify --bump --major --minor --patch --absolute